An Inexact Variable Metric Proximal Point Algorithm for Generic Quasi-Newton Acceleration

-Moreover the gradient $\nabla F$ is Lipschitz continuous with constant $L_F=\kappa$. \item $F$ is convex; moreover, when $f$ is $\mu$-strongly convex with respect to the Euclidean norm, $F$ is $\mu_F$-strongly convex with $\mu_F=\frac{\mu \kappa}{\mu+\kappa}.$ \end{enumerate} \end{proposition} Interestingly, $F$ inherits all the convex properties of $f$ and more importantly it is always continuously differentiable, see~\cite{lemarechal1997practical} for elementary proofs.
+\end{enumerate} \end{proposition} Interestingly, $F$ inherits all the convex properties of $f$ and more importantly it is always continuously differentiable, see~\cite{lemarechal1997practical} for elementary proofs.
 Moreover, the condition number of $F$ is given by

-which is driven by the regularization parameter $\kappa$.
-Naturally, a naive approach for minimizing a possibly non-smooth function~$f$ is to apply an optimization method on~$F$ since both functions admit the same solutions.
+which may be adjusted by the regularization parameter $\kappa$.
+Then, a naive approach to overcome the non-smoothness of the function~$f$ is to transfer the optimization problem to its Moreau envelope~$F$.
+More concretely, we may apply an optimization algorithm to minimize $F$ and use the obtained solution as a solution to the original problem, since both functions share the same minimizers.
 This yields the following well-known algorithms.